justin8ty/born2beroot/CHECKLIST.md

 ## SSH

-- [ ] Check that the SSH service is installed and works.
+- [ ] Check that SSH service is installed and works.
 	`sudo service ssh status`
 - [ ] Explain what SSH is and why use it.
 - [ ] Verify that SSH service only uses port 4242.